smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

      "pods": "110"
      }
      ```
-  4. Deploy VM requesting SRIOV device (Adjust the amount of Hugepages Required in .yaml if lesser amount available on the platform):
+  4. Deploy VM requesting SRIOV device (adjust the amount of Hugepages Required in .yaml if a smaller amount available on the platform):
      ```shell
       [root@controller ~]# kubectl create -f /opt/edgecontroller/kubevirt/examples/sriovVM.yaml
       ```